-The BBBofC confirmed crowds will not be able to be present at any shows – in the beginning.
+The BBBofC confirmed crowds would not be able to be present at any shows – in the beginning.

-Speaking exclusively to World Boxing News, Top Rank Chairman Bob Arum outlined his own intentions on the conundrum.
+Speaking exclusively to World Boxing News, Top Rank Chairman Bob Arum outlined his intentions on the problem.

-“People say, ‘well the fights are nothing the crowds’ but what’s the alternative?
+“People say, ‘well, the fights are nothing to the crowds,’ but what’s the alternative?
 That would certainly mean no fights,” Arum told WBN.

-“So certainly fights without crowds are better than no fights at all.
-There will be a lot of innovation, but we’re in uncharted territory.
+“So, fights without crowds are better than no fights at all.
+There will be a lot of innovation, but we’re uncharted territory.
 We’re going to figure it out.

-“I mean, promoters whether they are American promoters or your very good promoters in the UK.
+“I mean, promoters, whether they are American promoters or your excellent promoters in the UK.
 They will figure it out.